 32. Physical Craving

-The AA Big Book reads:
+The AA Big Book addresses the physical component of alcoholism:

 …the body of the alcoholic is quite as abnormal as his mind.
 It did not satisfy us to be told we could not control our drinking just because we were maladjusted to life, that we were in full flight from reality, or were outright mental defectives.
 These things were true to some extent, in fact, to a considerable extent with some of us.
-But we are sure that our bodies are sickened as well. pg. xxiv
+But we are sure that our bodies are sickened as well. (pg. xxiv)

 33. Higher Power